Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Proof of Theorem

 \section{Proof of Theorem \ref{theorem: error bound}}

-\begin{proof} According to the \cite{abel2016near}(Lemma 1), optimal state values of the aggregated MDPs (the environment as is seen by one agent during the decentralized training phase of SAIC) are in a small neighbourhood of the optimal values corresponding to the optimal solution to the original underlying MDP:
+\begin{proof} Without loss of generality, we have written the proof of this theorem for a two agent scenario to improve the readability.
+Given the proof for the two-agent system, the extension to a multi-agent system is straightforward.
+According to the \cite{abel2016near}(Lemma 1), optimal state values of the aggregated MDPs (the environment as is seen by one agent during the decentralized training phase of SAIC) are in a small neighbourhood of the optimal values corresponding to the optimal solution to the original underlying MDP: